-10th Senate: Three Nominations coming as Akpabio, Kalu, Yari insist on contesting
+10th Senate: Three Nominations coming as Akpabio, Kalu, Yari insist on Contesting

 Yari and members-elect from the North are still pushing for a different agenda, especially the position of Senate President inspite of the announcement of the zoning template of leadership positions in the 10th National Assembly by the ruling.

-Despite the zoning of the Senate Presidency to the South South, to Akpabio, these former governors from the North, members of the National Assembly from the ruling party and the opposition have continued to carry out secret campaign for Abdulaziz Yari from Zamfara State.
-Yari is also a Muslim.
+Despite the zoning of the Senate Presidency to the South South, with it microzoned to Akpabio, these former governors from the North, members of the National Assembly from the ruling party and the opposition have continued to carry out secret campaign for Abdulaziz Yari from Zamfara State.
+Yari who is also a Muslim.

 Recall that Kawu while speaking on Trust Television this week, had said that 73 Senators- elect were already backing Yari’ aspiration.